 Although the Office of Student Financial Services processes refunds as quickly as possible, students should not plan on using their refund check to pay their rent or living expenses if living in an off-campus residence.
 The Office of Student Financial Services cannot guarantee that a refund check will be ready by a student’s rent or bill deadlines.

 For in-office pick-ups, refund checks are available weekdays from 9:00 a.m. to 4:30 p.m.

 Students should direct any questions regarding the status of their refund check to email@example.com.

 Refunds will only be issued to the student, with exception to those students who have Federal Parent PLUS loans, or TMS payment plans on account.
 In those instances refunds will first be issued to the holder’s of the PLUS Loan or TMS Payment Plan, but not exceeding the amount applied to the Student Account Statement.

-Students who receive Federal Financial Aid: If a student should decide to withdraw from class(es) after a semester begins, and have not completed more than 60% of the semester, can be subject to loss in Federal Funds.
-Please refer to the Financial Aid Office's section on refund calculations for more information.
+Students who receive Federal Financial Aid: If a student should decide to withdraw from class(es) after a semester begins, and have not completed more than 60% of the semester, they can be subject to loss in Federal Funds.
+Please refer to the Office of Student Financial Service’s section on refund calculations for more information.
 A withdrawal from class may result in a balance owed to SVC.
-It is the student’s responsibility to contact the Office of Student Financial Services to pay his/her balance due.
+It is the student’s responsibility to contact the Office of Student Financial Services to pay their balance due.